VIB-PSB/ksrates/README.md

 # ksrates
 *ksrates* is a tool to position whole-genome duplications\* (WGDs) relative to speciation events using substitution-rate-adjusted mixed paralog--ortholog distributions of synonymous substitutions per synonymous site (*K*<sub>S</sub>).

-<font size="2">\* or, more generally, whole-genome multiplications (WGMs), but we will simply use the more common WGD to refer to any multiplication</font>
+\* or, more generally, whole-genome multiplications (WGMs), but we will simply use the more common WGD to refer to any multiplication

 ## Quick overview